Chris Pratt on Having Wife Katherine and Son Jack Visit Him on Set

 "I have a daughter now, and so for playing a girl dad, it helped that I am a girl dad," Pratt shared.
 "Parent and child relationships are a big focus in this film, as well as redemption and second chances, and so all that stuff really, really resonated with me."

-Pratt's sci-fi alien invasion spectacular, The Tomorrow War, will be available for streaming on Amazon Prime Video July 2.
+Pratt's sci-fi alien invasion spectacular, The Tomorrow War, will be available for streaming July 2 on Amazon Prime Video.

 RELATED CONTENT: